Our Solidscape printer has allowed us to increase our creativity by adding detail to our jewelry design that we couldn’t before…

 Customer Service Philosophy

-“When a customer comes to us with a new idea, we will do everything we can to make it come to life.
-Technology is changing the way we do things and some cases challenge us to push the boundaries.
+Sarah explains “When a customer comes to us with a new idea, we will do everything we can to make it come to life.
+Technology is changing the way we do things and in some cases challenge us to push the boundaries.
 When we do, those are the successful outcomes that really make my day.”
 Sarah marvels at the degree of design complexity they are manufacturing now compared to just 4 years ago.
 “Our Solidscape printer has allowed us to increase our creativity by adding detail to our jewelry design that we couldn’t before, such as micro pavé prongs and subtle textures.
 We can print with a peace of mind, knowing the final features will carry through.”
 Bottom line, the company can do more for their customers and as a result it continues to thrive in a competitive market.

 Platinum Plus Designs sells to retailers throughout the United States, the majority of which come to them by word of mouth.
 They contribute this in large part to their customer service philosophy.
 “When we welcome a new customer, we like to take the time to educate them on the manufacturing process.
 It helps the customer understand the techniques being recommended and why they are best suited to the specific requirements of their design concept.”
 As a result, customers are able to make better design decisions, and in the end, produce better jewelry.